![]() |

 pre_integration_umap_plot_orig.ident = DimPlot(geo_so, group.by = 'orig.ident', label = FALSE, reduction = 'umap.unintegrated.sct.pca')

-# Remove the plot variables from the environment to avoid excessive memory usage
+# Remove the plot variables from the environment to manage memory

 rm(pre_integration_umap_plot_orig.ident)